LoRyder1/track_the_time/notes.md

 WEBrick - is a Ruby library providing simple HTTP web server services

 Rack - a interface for web server to talk to your application

+A call stack - is a stack data structure that stores information about the active subroutines of a computer program.
+Details are normally hidden and automatic in high-level programming languages.
+A call stack keeps track of the point to which each active subroutine should return control when it finishes executing.
+An active subroutine is one that has been called but is yet to complete execution after which control should be handed back to the point of call.

+A stack or LIFO (last in, first out) is an abstract data type that serves as a collection of elements, with two operations: push and pop.
+The first element popped off a stack is the the last element that was pushed.
+If the stack is full and does not contain enough space to accept an entity to be pushed, the stack is then considered to be in an overflow state.